Guest post: On Tusing and Stidham by Miriam Said. These are her thoughts and feelings about the cold cases of Amanda Tusing and Dana Stidham.

 Army training also includes information about booby traps, staging an ambush overtly or covertly and, which weapons leave little or no damage to a corpse.
 They could be using tranquiliser darts to knock their prey out after having lulled them into a covert ambush, possibly staging a false automobile accident or other scene which would make a usually careful person stop to help.
-The tranquiliser dart possibility may have been used on Stidham, regarding the nick in her collar bone and the possibility they had to cut her bra strap to get the dart out.
+The tranquilizer dart possibility may have been used on Stidham on the nick in her collar-bone and the possibility they had to cut her bra strap to get the dart out.

 In the Stidham case, I believe that the army were in the area harassing her rejected suitor to join up, to which he resisted until after her death.

 Did this human hunting team target her because he wouldn’t join up and they knew he was in love with her and that he’d never join up unless they hunted her and got rid of her without him knowing?

 Was there an Army recruitment team in the area when Amanda Tusing was killed??

 They may kill in the hunting season in different locations/state/counties and leave trophy sites.

 Was the squirrel hunter in the Stidham case from an army background?